 - Blood spots may be seen behind the ears or elsewhere on the scalp.

-- Sun exposure usually occurs during recess/outdoor play time.
+- Sun exposure usually occurs during recess or outdoor play time.

-- Increases the risk of ageing skin and for basal and squamous cell carcinoma and melanoma
+- Exposure increases the risk of skin ageing and for basal and squamous cell carcinoma and melanoma

 An effective workplace assessment should include:

 - Physical environment (including lighting, handrails, washing/cleaning facilities, etc.)

 - Protocols for performing various childcare tasks, such as changing diapers or food preparation